Adaptive Nonparametric Perturbations of Parametric Models with Generalized Bayes: Introduction

+Our work sits in the broader context of robust Bayesian learning.
+We estimate functionals of the true data distribution $\p_0$, following previous work on robust Bayesian modeling such as \citet{Lyddon2019,Pompe2021-nj,Dellaporta2022}.
+Recent work has focused on achieving robust and efficient functional estimation by adapting semiparametric corrections to the Bayesian context \citep{Antonelli2020,Walker2023-pn,Yiu2023Semiparametric}.
+Inspired by this progress, we aim for similar guarantees via alternative and more general methods.

+Other robust Bayes approaches consider a different problem, in which the target of inference may not be identified as a functional of $\p_0$~\citep{DiFinetti1961,Wang2017robustness,Wang2018robustBayesianmodeling,Miller2018,Bhatia2024-wi}.
+For example, $\p_0$ may be corrupted by a population of outliers.
+The classical $\epsilon$-contamination model posits $\p_0$ is distorted to $(1-\epsilon) \p_0 + \epsilon q$ \citep{Huber2009-eu}.
+Our use of \textit{robust} concerns reliable inference in the face of possible model misspecification, rather than data contamination.

+Our work builds on the long literature on nonparametric perturbations of parametric Bayesian models.
+In this paper, we are interested in perturbation techniques for generic parametric models $\p_\theta$, so we focus on reviewing these methods.

-\citet{Berger2001} consider nonparametric perturbations with a Polya tree, but in practice their method is limited to low-dimensional Euclidean data. \citet{Lyddon2018} consider perturbations using a Dirichlet process.
-We prove their approach sacrifices data efficiency, and propose an alternative that does not. \citet{Amin2021-yk} develop nonparametric perturbations that retain data efficiency, but their method is restricted in scope to discrete sequence data. \citet{Miller2019-ha}, in unpublished work, consider perturbations based on Dirichlet process mixture models, but they do not provide theoretical analysis.
+\citet{antoniak1974mixtures} consider nonparametric perturbations with a Dirichlet process, in the form of mixture of Dirichlet processes. \citet{Berger2001} consider nonparametric perturbations with a Polya tree, but in practice their method is limited to low-dimensional Euclidean data. \citet{Lyddon2018} consider perturbations using a Dirichlet process.
+We prove their approach sacrifices data efficiency, and propose an alternative that does not. \citet{Miller2019-ha} consider perturbations based on Dirichlet process mixture models, but they do not provide theoretical analysis.
+Another prominent class of examples of combining a parametric component with a nonparametric model is semiparametric Bayesian regression that involves a finite-dimensional regression parameter alongside a nonparametric function.
+The area has a large body of work, see e.g. \citet{Blight1975,OHagan1978,Kottas2001,Berry2002,Kowal2024} and the references therein.

-We estimate functionals of the true data distribution $\p_0$, following previous work on robust Bayesian modeling such as \citet{Lyddon2019,Pompe2021-nj,Dellaporta2022,Yiu2023Semiparametric}.
-Other robust Bayes approaches consider a different problem, in which the target of inference is not identified from $\p_0$ because $\p_0$ has been corrupted by a population of outliers~\citep{DiFinetti1961,Wang2017robustness,Wang2018robustBayesianmodeling,Miller2018,Bhatia2024-wi}.

-Our theoretical results relate to semiparametric Bayesian causal inference methods that employ ideas like influence functions, doubly robust estimators, and Neyman orthogonality~\citep{Antonelli2020,Walker2023-pn,Yiu2023Semiparametric}.
-These methods offer provably robust and efficient causal inferences.
-We achieve similar theoretical guarantees using a very different methodological approach.
-Though the goals are similar, our approach is not in conflict with these influence function-based methods.
-In \Cref{sect-theory} we explain how the two methods can be combined.
+Another approach that is used to perturb a parametric model is to create a mixture of different copies of the model, e.g. replacing a Gaussian with a Dirichlet process mixture of Gaussians~\citep{Lo1984,Escobar1995}.
+One could consider similarly replacing a parametric model with a Dirichlet process mixture of that model.
+But this approach grows rapidly in theoretical and computational difficulty as the complexity of the parametric model grows.

 Our posterior approximation builds on generalized Bayesian posteriors, which replace the model likelihood with an alternative loss~\citep{Jiang2008-zw,Zhang2006-sq,Bissiri2016,Jewson2018-mw,Shao2018-ef,Miller2021,Knoblauch2022-tl}.
 Following \citet{Weinstein2023}, we construct a generalized Bayes factor between a parametric and nonparametric model by using a statistical divergence.
 Unlike in \citet{Weinstein2023}, we only need samples from the parametric model's posterior to estimate this generalized Bayes factor.